-Why Rick Scott’s trip to New Hampshire really was really more about 2022 than 2024
+Why Rick Scott’s trip to New Hampshire was really more about 2022 than 2024

-Your weekly look at the latest developments, buzz, and speculation in the next race for the White House
+Your weekly look at the latest developments, buzz and speculation in the next race for the White House

-But while pundits see Scott as a possible 2024 GOP presidential contender, the National Republican Senatorial Committee (NRSC) chairman's Saturday stops in the state that for a century’s held the first presidential primary were laser focused on the 2022 midterm elections rather than the next White House race.
+But while pundits see Scott as a possible 2024 GOP presidential contender, the National Republican Senatorial Committee (NRSC) chairman's Saturday stops in the state that for a century held the first presidential primary were laser focused on the 2022 midterm elections rather than the next White House race.

 "I’m focused on the Senate," Scott said in an interview with Fox News.